zikizheng/docket/README.md

 ## Why I built this

-While working in support at CampaignAgent — a pay-later provider for property vendors — part of my job was manually verifying supplier invoices during loan approvals.
+While working in support at CampaignAgent, a pay-later provider for property vendors, part of my job was manually verifying supplier invoices during loan approvals.
 This tool is intended to automate those checks.

 ## What it does